 This is the first installment of a three-part esports series this fall that is part of continuing career and technical education reporting this year in Site Selection supported by the Higher Education Media Fellowship at the Institute for Citizens & Scholars.
-Watch for future installments on collegiate esports and esports business growth in the coming weeks.
+Watch for future installments on collegiate esports and esports and video game business growth in the coming weeks.

 What if a means to an end turned out to be the destination?
 I set out to explore how competitive video-game play — esports — translates into professional skills in the real-world economy.
 Instead I learned the esports industry itself is a force to be reckoned with in terms of capital investment, job creation and career development.